-Offer an easy-to-access specialty behavioral health referral list for perinatal providers to conduct a warm handoff.
-Establish protocols for screening, treatment and referral that follow most up-to-date clinical guidelines, align with onsite available resources and/or known community resources, and incorporate protocols into routine clinical practices during routine visits.
-Ensure screening is universally and equitably administered.
-Include protocols and procedures for all prescribers to be empowered to prescribe medications for opioid use disorder, as an x waiver is no longer required to prescribe.
-Consider including resources such as the Perinatal Psychiatry Consultation Line in protocols.
-Provide screening and educational materials in multiple languages at a 6 th grade reading level Have screening accessible to complete online via patient portals prior to visits.
+Offer an easy-to-access specialty behavioral health referral list for perinatal care teams to conduct a warm handoff when transitions of care are necessary.
 Create systems for supported referrals to a setting offering methadone or buprenorphine rather than withdrawal management or abstinence.
 Hospitalization during initiation may be advisable.
-Develop pathways to address and consider individual social needs, such as transportation to and from clinics, connection to resources for food insecurity and housing instability.
-Follow Foundation for Health Care Quality Guidance on Social Needs Intervention Develop pathways to connect patients to existing public health resources such as First Steps through your local health jurisdiction.
+Develop a perinatal patient registry with the ability to track individuals from intake through 12 months postpartum.
+Use registry to track system level behavioral health screening, intervention, and referrals.
+Consider stratifying data by interoperable REaL data, SOGI data and payer status to Consider stratinging data by interoperable REaL data, Soci data and pager status to identify, track and close inequities.
+If system quality goals are not met, use quality improvement efforts to achieve screening, treatment and follow up goals and outcome standards.
+Consider integrating perinatal care into behavioral health settings, such as substance use disorder clinics.
+Establish perinatal and postpartum patients with a PCP and when applicable, ensure an appropriate perinatal care team member communicates directly with the primary care team, especially during transitions of care.
+Educate and provide resources to patients on the role of doulas and other community birth supports.
+Develop pathways to identify, address and consider individual social needs, such as transportation to and from clinics, connection to resources for food insecurity, nutrition assistance, childcare assistance, and housing assistance.
+Follow Foundation for Health Care Quality Guidance on Social Needs Screening and Social Needs Intervention.
 Develop protocols and procedures to support care team screening for intimate partner violence (IPV) according to ACOG guidance , including providing private and safe setting for the birth parent alone for screening, integrating screening into routine protocols and providing available resources for providers and patients.
-Connect medical residents to providers currently providing perinatal behavioral health care.
-Change clinic/facility policy to address structural barriers in care.
+Change clinic/facility policies to address structural barriers in care.
 Increase clinic hours to accommodate late or early appointments.
 Create child-friendly waiting and examination rooms.
 Adopt telehealth modalities of delivering care.
 Provide translation and/or interpretation services to all patients.
 Develop capabilities to measure and track a set of performance measures related to behavioral health in the perinatal period.
-Patient-reported outcome measures on perceived discrimination and mistreatment during pregnancy (e.g., PREM-OB).
-Inequities in screening, treatment progress, referrals and outcomes by socioeconomic status and race/ethnicity.
-Birthing hospitals supporters of pregnant and postpartum people.)
-Provide care in alignment with harm reduction principles.
-See Appendix A: Culturally Humble Care
+Measures should be stratified by race, ethnicity, language, SOGI, disability, and age, as able.
+Measures should include but are not limited to: Patient-reported outcome measures on perceived discrimination and mistreatment during pregnancy (e.g., PREM-OB).
+HEDIS Perinatal/postnatal Depression Screening and Follow-up, by race, ethnicity/language, SOGI, disability, age